TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 It is important to note that this process differs if transitioning from an unlicensed to a licensed version.
 {{< /note >}}

-To provide the license key for Tyk Operator, Kubernetes secret used to configure Tyk Operator (typically named tyk-operator-conf as described above) requires an additional field called TYK_OPERATOR_LICENSEKEY.
+To provide the license key for Tyk Operator, Kubernetes secret used to configure Tyk Operator (typically named tyk-operator-conf as described above) requires an additional field called `TYK_OPERATOR_LICENSEKEY`.
 Populate this field with your Tyk Operator license key.

 To configure the license key: